lycantropos/hypothesis_geometry/README.md

 ...             and isinstance(vertex.y, coordinates_type)
 ...             for hole in polygon.holes
 ...             for vertex in hole.vertices)
-...     for polygon in multipolygon.polygons)
+...     for polygon in polygons)
 True
 >>> all(all(min_coordinate <= vertex.x <= max_coordinate
 ...         and min_coordinate <= vertex.y <= max_coordinate